IBM/template-node-react/README.md

 to you development cluster.
 If you are using OpenShift make sure you have logged into OpenShift CLI on the command line.

 ```$bash
-npm i -g @garage-catalyst/ibm-garage-cloud-cli
+npm install -g @ibmgaragecloud/cloud-native-toolkit-cli
 ```

-Use the IBM Garage for Cloud CLI to register the GIT Repo with Jenkins
+Use the IBM Garage for Cloud CLI to register the GIT Repo with Tekton or Jenkins

 ```$bash
-igc register
+oc sync <project> --dev
+oc pipeline
 ```
-### Building Locally

-To get started building this application locally, you can either run the application natively or use the [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) for containerization and easy deployment to IBM Cloud.
+Ensure you have the Cloud-Native Toolkit installed in your cluster to make this method of pipeline registry quick and easy [Cloud-Native Toolkit](https://cloudnativetoolkit.dev/)

 #### Native Application Development